puneetrohillaexe/crowdfunding/README.md

 # crowdfunding
-Decentralized crowdfunding website built on blockchain technology , website eliminates the need for intermediaries and enhance transparency.
+Decentralized crowdfunding website built on blockchain technology , Platform eliminates the need for intermediaries and enhance transparency.